-Credit repair sites have a reputation for being a bit scammy, although not all credit repair sites are looking to rip you off.
+Credit repair sites have a reputation for being a bit scammy, although not all credit repair companies are looking to rip you off.
 If you know what to look for, you can avoid credit repair services that are trying to rip you off.
-Before you commit to a credit repair site, here are a few red flags that you should look out for:
+Before you commit to any credit repair agencies, here are a few red flags that you should look out for:

 The most scammy of the credit repair sites will do this.
 Truth is there is no way any credit repair site can guarantee to raise your credit score.
 Every credit report is different, and many of the methods that credit repair sites use to raise credit scores don’t work on certain credit reports.
 If you have no mistakes on your credit report and your lenders are unwilling to negotiate, you might be stuck with the score you have.
 Don’t go in thinking that credit repair sites are miracle workers, and don’t be fooled by the ones that claim to be.

 The law also requires that credit repair services offer their users a convenient cancellation policy.
 Now, this doesn’t mean that you should be able to cancel at a moments notice.
 However, it does mean that the credit repair service should allow you to cancel in a reasonable amount of time.
-Most credit repair services have month-t0-month billing, so you can cancel without a long-term commitment.
+Most credit repair services, like Credit Saint, have month-to-month billing, so you can cancel without a long-term commitment.
 Before you agree to any credit repair service, make sure that you have an easy out if they are not doing their job or you just want to cancel the service.

 This is actually uncommon for credit repair sites to offer, but is still a good sign that you are dealing with a credible credit repair sites.
 Many of the top sites will offer a cash back guarantee in certain situations.
 Sky Blue, one of the top credit repair services, actually offers a free refund within the first 90 days if you are not satisfied in any way.
 Lexington Law only requires that you pay for work that has already been completed.
 Just remember that a guarantee does not mean that a credit repair service guarantees to raise your credit score.